 - Keep your delivery drivers happy and motivated—This will incentivize them to perform better, and they will be less likely to quit.

 - Train your drivers thoroughly—Having competent and confident drivers means you will run into fewer issues, and it gives you the option to run your restaurant with fewer delivery drivers.

 (iii) Installing a POS System Built for Delivery

 A POS system built for delivery will help you to optimize your delivery management, and alert you to any operational issues that need to be addressed.
 You might uncover that the wait time between delivery runs is very high on some days of the week and low on other days.
 Being aware of this can help you schedule drivers more effectively.
 This not only saves you unnecessary labor expenses, but also keeps your delivery drivers from feeling overwhelmed or bored.
 You might also discover through analytics and reporting that one of your drivers is consistently late delivering orders, and could use more training.

 Sometimes it is the smaller, less obvious expenses that add up the most.

 For online and delivery orders, you’re probably being charged card-not-present fees.
 These fees add up quickly.

 The solution?
 Let customers pay at their door for deliveries.
-SpeedLine recently introduced Pay@ the Door™, which enables delivery restaurants to accept card-present EMV payments at the door, reducing the risk of fraud.
+SpeedLine Pay enables delivery restaurants to accept card-present EMV payments at the door, reducing the risk of fraud.
 The benefits of increased payment security for delivery are two-fold: it’s safer for your restaurant and your customers, and it’s also cheaper for you.

 It’s a tradeoff—delivery companies offer extensive infrastructure and experience, but you give up more of your margin.
 Although you might deem this to be worthwhile, it’s worth taking a close look at the numbers and comparing them with an independent delivery option.